TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.16.md

 ---

-The labor of the righteous [tendeth] to life; The increase of the wicked, to sin.
+The labor of the righteous leads to life.
+The increase of the wicked leads to sin.